SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 Implementing Image Registration methods to align the images in a MapCube with a high degree of accuracy.
 The basic steps in Image Registration are to find the features/keypoints in both the images, correspond/match the detected features in both the images, find the transformation between two images and then align the second image in first's co-ordinate frame.
 A reasonable first implementation would be completed in the first week followed by improvements and optimizations in the next two weeks to achieve high accuracy.

 ##### Week 6 and Midterm Evaluation Period (22nd July - 2nd Aug):
 Buffer period.
+Finishing off any previous incomplete work.
 Getting the code design reviewed by the community.
 Adding tests and documentation.
 Fixing bugs if any.

 ##### Week 7, 8 and 9 (3rd Aug - 23rd Aug):
 Implementing a routine for de-rotating solar images in solar coordinates to compensate for the rotation of the Sun as mentioned in [4] and [5] in reference section.

 ##### Week 10 and 11 (24th Aug - 6th Sep):
 Adding a routine that compensates for the observed dimming on the edge of the Sun using the Limb Darkening equation.
-Finishing off any previous incomplete work.
+If some time remains, Implementing a method for generating Synoptic Maps from MapCubes as described in [7] and  [8] of reference section.

 ##### Week 12 and Final Evaluation (7th Sep - 16th Sep):
 Buffer period.
+Finishing off any previous incomplete work.
 Getting the code design reviewed by the community.
 Adding tests and documentation.
 Fixing bugs if any.

 ##### Post GSoC:
 Implementing more Image Processing ideas that I get or get suggested by the community.